 The problem is that food waste occurs for so many reasons and at so many points, throughout the supply chain, that finding simple solutions to achieve food waste reduction is extremely hard.

-The parts of this article which follow are a round-up of informative articles on banning food waste to landfills and food waste reduction, in the reverse order to that just provided.
+The parts of this article that follow are a round-up of informative articles on banning food waste to landfills and food waste reduction, in the reverse order to that just provided.

-In our first excerpt it isn't a bad idea to start to make commercial food producers have to compost, or digest their food waste.
-In fact, many people have realised that food waste can, when the anaerobic digestion process is used, even produce a healthy revenue from food waste digestion in anaerobic digestion plants.
+In our first excerpt, it isn't a bad idea to start to make commercial food producers have to compost, or digest their food waste.
+In fact, many people have realized that food waste can, when the anaerobic digestion process is used, even produce a healthy revenue from food waste digestion in anaerobic digestion plants.

 In the UK, some people within the food industry have also made the suggestion that food waste should be banned from landfills.
 The following article from the US publication South Coast today shows that others have been making similar proposals:

 In the US efforts are underway to reduce and eliminate food waste:

 “Save the Food San Diego” – A Campaign Aimed at Eliminating Food Waste

 A new campaign aimed at eliminating food waste, Save the Food San Diego, kicked off on Tuesday (September 26, 2017).
 But some of the tools needed to achieve that goal, despite being mandated by changes to state law last summer, still weren't in place.